sailfish009/openstructure/modules/io/doc/io.rst

 ================================================================================

 .. module:: ost.io
-  :synopsis: Input and output of sequences, structures and density maps
+  :synopsis: Input and output of sequences, alignments, structures, images and density maps.

-The io module deals with input and output of :class:`entities
-<ost.mol.EntityHandle>`, :class:`alignments <ost.seq.AlignmentHandle>`, and
-:class:`images <ost.img.ImageHandle>`.
-Importers for common file formats such as PDB, SDF, FASTA, CLUSTAL W, DX and CHARMM trajectory files are available.
+The io module deals with input and output of :class:`entities <ost.mol.EntityHandle>`, :class:`alignments <ost.seq.AlignmentHandle>`, :class:`sequences <ost.seq.SequenceHandle>`, :class:`images <ost.img.ImageHandle>`.
+Importers for common file formats containing molecules such as PDB, SDF and CHARMM trajectory files are available.
+Sequence and alignment file formats such as FASTA and CLUSTALW are supported as well, alongside various image data (e.g. png, dm3) and density map files (e.g. CCP4, MRC).

 Molecular Structures
 --------------------------------------------------------------------------------